jmin-pingu/zlx/README.md

 # todo
 - [ ] Need to improve structure (naming, modules, and organization).
 - [ ] Need to improve error tooling, messaging, and handling.
+- [ ] Need to better actively think about memory management
+- [ ] Need to better think about runtime v. comptime
 - [ ] Figure out Zig build system.

 # questions